grain-lang/grain/stdlib/map.md

 remove : (a, Map<a, b>) -> Void
 ```

-Removes the given key pair from the map.
+Removes the given key from the map, which also removes the value.
 If the key pair doesn't exist, nothing happens.

 Parameters: